-- 4.2.2.4.1 Runs consisting of only qualitative samples need only the sample in duplicate, and the volatile reference standard in question separated by an internal standard blank at a minimum. - 4.2.2.4.2 To qualitatively identify a peak in a sample that was run as part of a regular sequence run for alcohol, the analyst needs only to run the qualitative confirmation standard.
-The standard need to be prepared with the same internal standard solution and run on the same calibration curve as the sample.
+- 4.2.2.4.1 Runs consisting of only qualitative samples need only the sample in duplicate, and the volatile reference standard in question separated by an internal standard blank at a minimum. - 4.2.2.4.2 To qualitatively identify a peak in a sample that was run as part of a regular sequence run for alcohol, the analyst needs only to run the qualitative confirmation standard mixed with internal standard of the same chemical component as the original sample run for comparison purposes.